NUMSC-CoreFacility/sharedLabSpace/plate-reader.md

 # Introduction

 ## Purposes:
-1) Can be used for multiple types of large scale DNA quantification including; a fluorometric based approach using the picoGreen (reagents needed) or an absorbance based approach the Take3 insert (similar to a nanodrop; not reagents needed).
+1) Can be used for multiple types of large scale DNA quantification including, a fluorometric based approach using a picoGreen assay (reagents needed) or an absorbance based approach with the Take3 insert (similar to a nanodrop; not reagents needed).

 ## Location: Shared Molecular Lab